Why Are UTVs So Loud?

 Engine Exposure and Lack of Engine Insulation

-The explanation for this is quite simple.
+The explanation for this is pretty simple.

 Unlike a car, every piece of plastic and sheet metal is not covered with sound insulation and vibration-dampening materials.